 The Tlupana River is a great place to fish, hike or just visit.
 You can also get in some awesome kayaking in the Tlupana River canyon.
 The River Canyon route is a relatively easy route through a narrow gorge.
-The canyon is bordered by very impressive old-growth forest.
+The canyon is bordered by a very impressive old-growth forest.
 One section of the route flows between overhanging walls that are only a few meters apart.

 Kayaking this canyon should only be attempted during the low water period of late summer.

 Tlupana River flows into Nesook Bay in the Tlupana Inlet.
 The river empties into the ocean here, just up the estuary from the bay, you will find the Nesook River where it joins with the River, thus creating a great estuary where there are all kinds of life.